Chania On a Budget

 Located just outside the eastern walls of the old town of Chania, along the seaside road of Miaouli Coast.
 In Koum Kapi, there are cafes, restaurants and bars, all by the sea and overlooking the endless blue of the Cretan Sea.
 So, think about Koum Kapi as an additional place for a stroll just outside the old town, and a couple of hundred meters away of the old harbor.

-ActivitiesThe Venetian Port: this is probably one of the most picturesque ports of the country.
-It is lined with several coffee shops and restaurants and is frequented not only by tourists but also by locals who, on cool summer evenings, stroll up and down.
+ActivitiesThe Venetian Port of Chania is probably one of the most picturesque ports in the country.
+It is lined with several coffee shops and restaurants and is frequented not only by tourists but also by locals who, on cool summer evenings, stroll up and down the lanes.
 Reaching the port from Chalidon street there are a number of monuments to look out for.
 Here, you can also see the lighthouse, the naval museum, and the fortress.

 Visit the village of Maleme.
 See the German Cemetery on Kaukales hill.
 It is a haunting experience as on the graves there are names of 16 year old German soldiers.
 This was the site of the first airborne attack in the history of mankind.
 The Battle of Crete is thought of as one of the most glorious moments in Greek history as it took the Nazis the same amount of time to sweep through Holland, Belgium and central and northern France as it took them to conquer Crete.
 You can also see the historical airport battlefield and for nature lovers, you can explore the beach of Gerani where the sea turtle Caretta Caretta is preserved.